How to use “faith” and “belief” in life.

 When reading the Bible, its life affecting message may well become obvious, encouraging us to apply it to our lives.
 We should join a church, ‘of our choice‘, that can assist with our growth of faith.
 Or we may attend an ‘Alpha Course‘ to give us clear insight into what Christian faith is about.
 These are available in 100 countries around the Globe.

 As beginner Christians, we firstly trust (through ‘faith’) that God does exist and accept that we can ‘engage with him’.
 We do this by opening our lives to his potential ‘presence there‘.
 For simple and basic examples, we ‘pray‘ to him for assistance and also look for his ‘guidance‘ when trying to make serious decisions in life.
-(Guidelines, on how to do this stuff, are offered in this website).
+(Advice, on how to do this stuff, is offered in this website).

 Importantly, we also accept through faith how God ideally expects us to live, as explained in the Bible.
 This includes the manner in which we deal with our fellow human beings in day-to-day life; caring as much about them as we do about ourselves.
 And we are expected to work towards loving our God as much as he loves us.
 All this stuff relates to living a ‘faithful’ life.